What’s the Processing Time for P Visas in 2025?

 Dealing with the U.S. immigration process is complicated, particularly for temporary performers and athletes.
 In 2025, processing times have stabilized but still demand careful planning, on-time filing, and strong documentation to prevent delays.

-Staying current with uscis center processing times means you never result in delays.
+Staying current with USCIS processing times helps to avoid delays.

-At Passage Immigration Law, we are the experts at helping athletes, artists, and entertainers in realizing their U.S. dreams we provide insight, legal guidance, and peace of mind.
+At Passage Immigration Law, we are experts at helping athletes, artists, and entertainers realize their U.S. dreams: we provide insight, legal guidance, and peace of mind.

 Have our knowledgeable immigration lawyers advise you on your next step.
 Book your consultation today.